 What is Ching Ming Festival?

-Ching Ming Festival (Ching ming jie in Mandarin, 清明節), also known as Tomb Sweeping Day (Sao fen jie in Mandarin, 掃墳節), is a holiday originating in China to welcome the new spring season and respect ancestors by cleaning their resting places.
+Falling on 5 April 2023, Ching Ming Festival (Ching ming jie in Mandarin, 清明節), also known as Tomb Sweeping Day (Sao fen jie in Mandarin, 掃墳節), is a holiday originating in China to welcome the new spring season and respect ancestors by cleaning their resting places.
 Literally translated, Ching ming jie means “pure bright festival.”
 Celebrated 15 days after the Spring Equinox which marks the day that daylight hours start to get longer than nighttime hours, it is the perfect gateway into spring, which is symbolic of fresh, new beginnings.
-As mentioned, Tomb Sweeping Day falls on April 5, 2022 this year.

 Hong Kong families take this time to remember and pay respect to relatives who have passed away by visiting and cleaning their graves.
 They also burn incense and leave flowers, fruit and other food offerings, and items their deceased loved ones enjoyed in life, like cigarettes.
 Finally, families often eat packed cold dishes together at the grave, as if sharing a meal with the deceased.